 This usually means the substance must be flammable, as flammable materials contain potential energy that is released when ignited. (there are some other types of explosions based on pressure or nuclear energy).

 Since helium is non-flammable, it is generally not explosive.

-(If a helium tank stored at a high pressure was ruptured, it could cause an explosion, but this is due to the pressure and not the reactivity of the gas.
-It would be the safe with any compressed gas.)
+(If a helium tank stored at high pressure was ruptured, it could cause an explosion, but this is due to the pressure and not the reactivity of the gas.
+It would be safe with any compressed gas.)

 Where Does Helium Come From?